peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 $
 {% endhighlight %}

-Just like with regular Bash arrays, all elements of the arguments array can be selected with `@`, and the number of arguments with `#`.
+Just like with regular Bash arrays, all elements of the argument array can be selected with `@`, and the number of arguments with `#`.

 The following will echo all arguments supplied by the user: